 The buff to Imperial Formation finally makes it viable.
 You can't really take advantage of the ability to place a soldier to the top of your deck, but boosting engines out of removal range is not to be underestimated.

 Crafting cost: 1160 scraps

 The big upside of Portal is playing two engines in one turn, making it difficult for your opponent to answer both.
-With only two targets in the deck, you should be careful and avoid risky mulligans.
-Roach works very well with Assire, offering you extra tempo and thinning in Round 1 and a strong proactive play in later rounds.
-The soldier package is your bread and butter.
-Vrygheff can spawn more copies of Daerlan Soldiers or Slave Infantry, while Vreemde rewards you for swarming and boosts all copies of a Soldier.
-He can also be used to protect Nauzicaa Sergeants.
+With only two targets in the deck, you should be careful and avoid any risky mulligans.
+Roach synergizes with Assire, granting you extra tempo and thinning in Round 1 and a strong proactive play in later rounds.

 Geralt works very well in this deck thanks to Nilfgaardian Knight's Deploy ability, making him a fairly reliable card.
 Crossbowman will get decent value due to the amount of Soldiers the deck has.
 Similarly to Guerilla Tactics, Imperial Formation can be used to protect Ocvist, ensuring that he packs quite the punch and plays above his provisions in a long round.

 Lucrative crafts: Consider crafting the Tactics package (1480 scraps) and the Assimilate package (1000 scraps) then switch ability to Enslave.
 Both packages and other good cards to craft for Nilfgaard can be found in our Crafting Guide.